cyberxander90/gulp-handlebars-file-include/README.md

     - **rootPath**
 `string`, or `string[]` used to set where the compiler search for files to include.
 This is useful to take you away to define the whole path of the file to include.
-If the compiler can't find a file in the rootPath, then is search as normal absolute file.
+If the compiler can't find a file in the rootPath, then is search as normal absolute file path.

     - **extensions**
 `string[]` to set the valid file extensions in which the compiler search the files.